Infineon/deepcraft-studio-accelerators/GesturesDetectionCapsense/README.md

 ## Overview - Use-Case

-This touch interactive project enables users to detect directional gestures such as
-+ Up
-+ Down
-+ Left
-+ Right

 The project uses capacitive sensing (CAPSENSE™) technology to interpret gesture patterns and improve user interface interactions.
 A supervised learning model is trained on touch-based sensor data to accurately classify gestures.
+This touch interactive project enables users to detect directional gestures such as
++ Swipe Up
++ Swipe Down
++ Swipe Left
++ Swipe Right

-This allows for a seamless and efficient interface, particularly suited for embedded systems and smart devices.
+This project allows for a seamless and efficient interface, particularly suited for embedded systems and smart devices.
-CapSense provides a compact and reliable method for gesture recognition, making it ideal for devices where traditional mechanical buttons are impractical or undesirable.
+CAPSENSE provides a compact and reliable method for gesture recognition, making it ideal for devices where traditional mechanical buttons are impractical or undesirable.
 This technology enhances user experience across a range of modern products, including:
 + Smart home control panels
 + Wearable devices